Belgrade Beer Fest

 Site Map & Task Flows

-I created site map and 2 user flows using Miro.
+I created a site map and 2 user flows using Miro.

-When creating this user flows I frequently checked in with my persona, Alex, to ensure the decisions being made were in alignment with the ethics and moral code she would’ve had.
+When creating these user flows, I frequently checked in with my persona, Alex, to ensure the decisions being made were in alignment with the ethics and moral code she would’ve had.

 First